FCC performs midnight revocations of previous leadership’s ‘midnight regulations’

 A fourth, shorter report regarding methodology in improving broadband networks was ordered nullified.
 Does Chairman Pai have his own ideas as to broadband improvement?
 Was this report redundant?

-Lastly is the “reconsideration” of several companies that had petitioned to be part of the Lifeline low-income connectivity voucher program.
+Last is the “reconsideration” of several companies that had petitioned to be part of the Lifeline low-income connectivity voucher program.
 Several companies granted permission to be providers in recent weeks had that permission snatched away.
 This one is more thoroughly explained, at least.
 Commissioner Clyburn thought it serious enough to warrant consideration before the full committee (it wasn’t).

 It seems strange that these serious changes of direction and curious erasures of what seem like ordinary reports were not addressed in the public meeting held by the FCC earlier this week.
-I’ve asked the Commission why they were excluded from discussion and will update this post if I hear back.Featured Image: Bill Clark/CQ Roll Call/Getty Images
+I’ve asked the commission why they were excluded from discussion and will update this post if I hear back.Featured Image: Bill Clark/CQ Roll Call/Getty Images

 0